ToTirzah/Fylgja/README.md

 # Fylgja
-Syntax sugar and language extensions for better experience with expression-body methods.
+Syntax sugar and language extensions for better experience with expression-bodied members.

 Some examples: